arschles/pare/README.md

 - Run your integration tests against the frontend
 - Exit 0 only if everything came up properly and the integration tests passed

-# I'm interested, how do I install this thing?
+# Installing

 The `pare` CLI is distributed as a self-contained binary.
-You don't have to download any dependencies or run any special installer.
+It includes everything you need - even the Javascript runtime for your build scripts.

 Binaries are distributed for Linux (64 bit), Windows (64 bit), and Mac OS X (64 bit).
 To install, download the appropriate CLI for your system (see the links below) and put it in your executable path:

 - [Linux (64 bit)](https://storage.googleapis.com/pare-cli/pare_linux_amd64)
 - [Mac OS X (64 bit)](https://storage.googleapis.com/pare-cli/pare_darwin_amd64)